-- consider, at all times, what is in the best interests of the pupil - maintain an attitude of 'it could happen here' where safeguarding is concerned - provide a safe environment in which pupils can learn - be prepared to identify pupils who may benefit from early help - be aware of the school's systems which support safeguarding, including any policies, procedures, information and training provided upon induction - be aware of the role and identity of the DSL and deputy DSLs - undertake safeguarding training, including online safety training (which, amongst other things, includes an understanding of the expectations and responsibilities relating to filtering and monitoring), during their induction - this will be regularly updated - take responsibility for reporting searching for inappropriate content, any indicators devices in school may not have filtering or monitoring, searching has resulted in a surge on topics which may indicate risk/risky behaviour - receive and understand child protection and safeguarding (including online safety) updates, e.g. via email, as required, and at least annually - be aware of the local early help process and understand their role in it - be aware of, and understand, the process for making referrals to children's social care services (CSCS), as well as for making statutory assessments under the Children Act 1989 and their role in these assessments - make a referral to CSCS and/or the police immediately, if at any point there is a risk of immediate serious harm to a child, including threat of serious violence - support social workers in making decisions about individual children, in collaboration with the DSL - be aware of and understand the procedure to follow in the event that a child confides they are being abused, exploited or neglected - be aware that a pupil may not feel ready or know how to tell someone that they are being abused, exploited or neglected, and/or may not recognise their experiences as harmful
+- consider, at all times, what is in the best interests of the pupil - maintain an attitude of 'it could happen here' where safeguarding is concerned - provide a safe environment in which pupils can learn - be prepared to identify pupils who may benefit from early help - be aware of the school's systems which support safeguarding, including any policies, procedures, information and training provided upon induction - be aware of the role and identity of the DSL and deputy DSLs - undertake safeguarding training, including online safety training (which, amongst other things, includes an understanding of the expectations and responsibilities relating to filtering and monitoring), during their induction - this will be regularly updated - receive and understand child protection and safeguarding (including online safety) updates, e.g. via email, as required, and at least annually - be aware of the local early help process and understand their role in it

-- maintain appropriate levels of confidentiality when dealing with individual cases - reassure victims that they are being taken seriously, that they will be supported, and that they will be kept safe - speak to the DSL if they are unsure about how to handle safeguarding matters - be aware of safeguarding issues that can put pupils at risk of harm - be aware of behaviours that could potentially be a sign that a pupil may be at risk of harm.
+- be aware of, and understand, the process for making referrals to children's social care services (CSCS), as well as for making statutory assessments under the Children Act 1989 and their role in these assessments - make a referral to CSCS and/or the police immediately, if at any point there is a risk of immediate serious harm to a child, including threat of serious violence - support social workers in making decisions about individual children, in collaboration with the DSL - be aware of and understand the procedure to follow in the event that a child confides they are being abused, exploited or neglected - be aware that a pupil may not feel ready or know how to tell someone that they are being abused, exploited or neglected, and/or may not recognise their experiences as harmful - maintain appropriate levels of confidentiality when dealing with individual cases - reassure victims that they are being taken seriously, that they will be supported, and that they will be kept safe - speak to the DSL if they are unsure about how to handle safeguarding matters - be aware of safeguarding issues that can put pupils at risk of harm - be aware of behaviours that could potentially be a sign that a pupil may be at risk of harm.

-Teachers, including the head teacher, have a responsibility to:
+Teachers, including the headteacher, have a responsibility to:

-- safeguard pupils' wellbeing and maintain public trust in the teaching profession as part of their professional duties, as outlined in the 'Teachers' Standards' - personally report any cases to the police where it appears that an act of female genital mutilation (FGM) has been carried out, also referred to as 'known' cases, as soon as possible - personally report any cases where a marriage is suspected, or has been arranged for a child under the age of 18.
+- safeguard pupils' wellbeing and maintain public trust in the teaching profession as part of their professional duties, as outlined in the 'Teachers' Standards' - personally report any cases to the police where it appears that an act of female genital mutilation (FGM) has been carried out, also referred to as 'known' cases, as soon as possible - personally report (to the DSL) any cases where a marriage is suspected or has been arranged for a child under the age of 18.